-- profile (bioxtasraw.
-SASM.
-SASM) The profile to calculate the M.W. for.
-If using write\profile false, you can pass None here.
+- profile (bioxtasraw.SASM.SASM) The profile to calculate the M.W. for.
+If using write\file false, you can pass None here.
 In that case you must pass values for rg, i0, and first. - rg (float, optional) The Rg to be used in calculating the M.W.
-If not provided, then the Rg is taken from the analysis dictionary of the profile, in conjunction with the use\i0\from setting. - i0 (float, optional) The I(0) to be used in calculating the M.W.
-If not provided, then the I(0) is taken from the analysis dictionary of the profile, in conjunction with the use\i0\from setting. - first (int, optional) The first point in the q vector to be used in calculating the M.W.
-If not provided, then the first point is taken from the guinier analysis of the profile if available.
-If not available, then the first point of the profile is used.

-- atsas\dir(str, optional) The directory of the atsas programs (the bin directory).
+If not provided, then the Rg is taken from the analysis dictionary of the profile, in conjunction with the use\i0\from setting. - iO (float, optional) The I(0) to be used in calculating the M.W.
+If not provided, then the I(0) is taken from the analysis dictionary of the profile, in conjunction with the use\iO\from setting. - atsas\dir(str, optional) The directory of the atsas programs (the bin directory).
 If not provided, the API uses the auto-detected directory. - use\i0\from ({'guinier', 'gnom', 'bift'} str, optional) Determines whether the Rg and I(0) value used for the M.W. calculation is from the Guinier fit, or the GNOM or BIFT P(r) function.
-Ignored if both rg and i0 parameters are provided. - write\profile (bool, optional) If True, the input profile is written to file.
+Ignored if both rg and i0 parameters are provided. - write\file (bool, optional) If True, the input profile is written to file.
 If False, then the input profile is ignored, and the profile specified by datadir and filename is used.
 This is convenient if you are trying to process a lot of files that are already on disk, as it saves having to read in each file and then save them again.
-Defaults to True. - datadir (str, optional) If write\profile is False, this is used as the path to the scattering profile on disk. - filename (str, optional.)
-If write\profile is False, this is used as the filename of the scattering profile on disk.
+Defaults to True. - datadir (str, optional) If write\file is False, this is used as the path to the scattering profile on disk. - filename (str, optional.)
+If write\file is False, this is used as the filename of the scattering profile on disk.